The Cruel Sea (band): Later years

 The Cruel Sea's next album, Rock'n Roll Duds, was a compilation of b-sides and studio outtakes, released in November 1995.
 The group had a two-year hiatus in releases, Perkins issued his first solo album, Far Be it from Me (1996) and contributed to Beasts of Bourbon's Gone (1997).
-The Cruel Sea returned to their instrumental roots and embarked on a series of gigs without Perkins including the Big Day Out tour.
+The Cruel Sea returned to their instrumental roots and embarked on a series of gigs without Perkins, including the Big Day Out tour.

 In February 1998, with Perkins returned, the group released a single, "Hard Times" ahead of its album Over Easy in August.
 The album was produced by Daniel Denholm (Frente!, Boom Crash Opera), Phil McKellar (Grinspoon, Frenzal Rhomb), the band and McKercher.
 It peaked at No. 13 and was followed by their Takin All Day national tour through most of 1998.
 The band's first greatest hits album, The Most appeared in November 1999 and reached the Top 50.
-After the success of his first album, Perkins released his second solo album Dark Horses (2000).
+Perkins then released his second solo album Dark Horses in 2000.

 In August 2001, ABC TV broadcast the series, Long Way to the Top.
-Perkins featured on "Episode 6: Gathering of the Tribes 1984–2000" where he discussed his non-mainstream work with both Beasts of Bourbon and The Cruel Sea, which were "Providing the poor forgotten 5% with something – who like the really fucked up weird shit".
+Perkins featured on "Episode 6: Gathering of the Tribes 1984–2000" where he discussed his non-mainstream work with both Beasts of Bourbon and The Cruel Sea, which were "providing the poor forgotten 5% with something – who like the really fucked up weird shit".
 In September their next album, Where There's Smoke, produced by Magoo (Regurgitator, Midnight Oil) and the band, appeared and reached the Top 30.
 It was followed by another compilation, We Don't Work, We Play Music in October 2002 with "Groovy Situation" issued as a single.